qpfiffer/qpfiffer.com/posts/2020-04-03-MulletCache.markdown

 * The business node should be configurable to connect to multiple parties.
 * Protocol between the whole mullet TBD: Probably checksum, filename and file contents.
+* Simplifying the interface to the Party node could/should be done through FUSE.
+  It's all files, baby!